EbrahimBidokh/Enhancing-WCE_images/README.md

 # Enhancing Wireless Capsule Endoscopy Images

 ## Description
-This repository contains the code and supplementary files for my research article titled "Enhancing Wireless Capsule Endoscopy images from intense illumination specular reflections using the homomorphic filter".
+This repository contains the code and supplementary files, as well as a brief explanation for my research article titled "Enhancing Wireless Capsule Endoscopy images from intense illumination specular reflections using the homomorphic filter".

-The full version is available on (https://www.sciencedirect.com/science/article/abs/pii/S1746809423001568).
+The full version is available online on (https://www.sciencedirect.com/science/article/abs/pii/S1746809423001568).

 ## Abstract